vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Example (9.2.1)
 {: .examplecaption}

 The pure negative is often (in English language literature) called an 'absence'.
-So, we could read (9.2.1) as "Rāma possess a Pāṇḍu-clarified sonλ absence".
+So, we could read (9.2.1) as "Rāma realizes a Pāṇḍu-clarified sonλ absence".

 #### Co-negatives

 The Co-negative expresses inconsistency.
 Naiyyāyikas represent this with the operator `अन्योन्याभावः` \[anyonyābhāvaḥ\]; or`भेदः` [bhedaḥ], for short.
 We'll represent this with the symbol `ˉ`.

-This idea of 'inconsistency' is cached out in terms of a relationship between the inconsistency and falsity.
+This idea of 'inconsistency' is cashed out in terms of a relationship between the inconsistency and falsity.
 Namely, if two facts are inconsistent with one another, then each one is false where there other other is true.
 We can formalize this idea as follows.

 Given two entities `A` and `B`, if you assume that: